ofiwg/libfabric/man/fi_mr.3.md

 : Return the remote key needed to access a registered memory region

 fi_mr_bind
-: Associate a registered memory region with a completion queue or counter.
+: Associate a registered memory region with a completion counter.

 # SYNOPSIS